Alexa Skills English Variants Migration FAQ

 20. What will be the state of my skill after migration has been completed?

 Once we've migrated your skill, the live and development versions of your existing English skill will continue to exist as-is.
 As part of the migration, we will create live and development versions of the target English variant in your skill based on the information from the existing live English version.

-The next migration to India and Canada is scheduled to start at 8am Pacific Time (PT) on Thursday, February 22, 2018 and will be completed by 8am PT on Thursday, March 8, 2018.
+The next migration to UK is scheduled to start at 8am Pacific Time (PT) on Monday, May 28, 2018 and will be completed by 8pm PT on Friday, June 7, 2018.